tshepang/blog/content/2010 movie review.md

 Each repeat of a movie is a different experience, hence this category of **best first-time viewing experience**.
 This year, it is won by [Iron Man 2], which failed on the rewatch value department.
-Runner-up is the masterful [Precious].

 'old' movies
 ==============